-The six front panel LEDs on the FT 100 and the FT 100EX consist of two sets of the following: (one for each port).
+The six front panel LEDs on the FT 100S consist of the following:

-Transmit Data TD
+TD

 Transmit data indicates activity on the DTE transmit data line.
 Flashing indicates data is being transmitted.
-On indicates a low state and off indicates a high state or no data being transmitted.
+Solid ON indicates a low state on the transmit data line, and a solid OFF indicates a high state or no data being transmitted.